Here’s how you can easily fix six common foot problems

 Treat it: If the corn is very painful, see a foot health professional.
 They can remove the corns or, in more serious cases, may fit you for orthotic insoles that sit in your shoes and will correct any imbalance in the way you walk.

-What are they?
-Painful bony swellings at the base of the big toe, which can be a result of shoes that cramp the feet.
-Bunions can run in families, so check-out your parents or grand-parents feet to see what your future may hold in store!
+What are Bunions?
+Bunions are painful, bony swellings at the base of the big toe.
+They can be a result of shoes that cramp the feet.
+Bunions can run in families, so check-out your parents or grand-parents feet.
+This is what your future may hold in store!

 Prevent it: Make sure your shoes don’t squash your toes together there should be space between the tip of your toes and the end of the shoe.
 Avoid heels higher than two inches for long periods.